-Excerpts from panel discussion reflecting back on the civil rights era in Jackson, Mississippi
+Excerpts from panel discussion reflecting back on the civil rights era in Jackson, MI

 In 2001, the organization Facing History and Ourselves hosted a panel discussion with three individuals who had lived in Jackson, Mississippi during the time of the Civil Rights Movement.
 The following excerpts are taken from responses by the three panelists to a question about the experiences of Jews in their community who were not involved in the Civil Rights Movement.